zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-03-12-Gene-Expression-Pipeline.md

 ---
 layout: post
-title: TagSeq Gene Expression Pipeline
+title: Gene Expression Pipeline
 date: '2024-03-12'
 categories: Analysis
 tags: [RNA, Bioinformatics, TagSeq]
 ---

+## RNA-seq Data Processing Pipeline

+### Below is a pipeline for processing 3'-based TagSeq RNA-seq data.
+Similar methods can be applied for traditional RNA-seq, with some adjustments for read length, etc. However, all the tools used here (HISAT2, Stringtie2) are applicable for RNA-seq as they are splice- and isoform-aware

+#### Trimming parameters and parameters used at each step of pipeline can/should vary depending on your data quality and type.
+Look into the manuals of each program used for more information.

-## TagSeq Pipeline based on [Dr. Ariana Huffmyer's pipeline](https://github.com/AHuffmyer/EarlyLifeHistory_Energetics/blob/master/Mcap2020/Scripts/TagSeq/Genome_V3/TagSeq_BioInf_genomeV3.md) and [Dr. Sam Gurr's pipeline](https://github.com/SamGurr/SamGurr.github.io/blob/master/_posts/2021-01-07-Geoduck-TagSeq-Pipeline.md)
+### TagSeq Pipeline based on [Dr. Ariana Huffmyer's pipeline](https://github.com/AHuffmyer/EarlyLifeHistory_Energetics/blob/master/Mcap2020/Scripts/TagSeq/Genome_V3/TagSeq_BioInf_genomeV3.md) and [Dr. Sam Gurr's pipeline](https://github.com/SamGurr/SamGurr.github.io/blob/master/_posts/2021-01-07-Geoduck-TagSeq-Pipeline.md)

 To see an example of this pipeline applied to real data, see [repository](https://github.com/imkristenbrown/Heron-Pdam-gene-expression) here.